vAMSYS-LTD/documentation/README.md

 ## Contributing

-We are currently accepting contributions to the `app` folder only.
 If you have suggestions, corrections, or improvements for the documentation website, feel free to submit a pull request.
 Please ensure you follow the guidelines below before contributing:

 ### Steps to Contribute